EPORTER34/PAC_Invaders/README.md

 Introducing PAC Invaders, a game in which you can take up arms as Washington State University against the traitorous programs that so tragically abandoned us.

-Made by Eric Porter, Ehzoc Chavez, Ethan Karasha, & Clancy Copinger, all from the prestigious lab section 7, PAC Invaders is a game in which one maneuvers a WSU logo (left & right arrows) across the screen and fires footballs with the (up arrow) at waves of former PAC 12 opponents.
-But watch out, they fire back as well, and if they hit you enough times, you will be redered unable to continue defending the remainder of the storied conference.
+Made by Eric Porter, Ehzoc Chavez, Ethan Karasha, & Clancy Coppinger, all from the prestigious lab section 7, PAC Invaders is a game in which one maneuvers a WSU logo (left & right arrows) across the screen and fires footballs with the (up arrow) at waves of former PAC 12 opponents.
+But watch out, they fire back as well, and if they hit you enough times, you will be rendered unable to continue defending the remainder of the storied conference.

 Video Demonstration: https://youtu.be/LkuW-BekN6I